• Skip to primary navigation

 I have often used this sauce in my recipes but never got around making a video or a complete post on it.
 Finally I did!

 A simple sauce made with peanuts and a host of other ingredients; this Peanut sauce is often associated with Thai cuisine.
-However, per this source it is actually from Indonesia.
+However, per wikipedia it is actually from Indonesia.
+It is popularly known as Satay sauce.

 A sauce popular as a dipping sauce for Vietnamese Spring Rolls, this one was traditionally made with roasted peanuts and a host of other ingredients.